-The Principal is an ordinary member of the Scottish Teachers' Superannuation Scheme.
+The Principal and Depute Principal are ordinary members of the Scottish Teachers' Superannuation Scheme.
 The College's contribution to the Scheme is paid at the same percentage rate as for other members of academic staff.
+Neither of the Acting Principals were members of the Scheme and no pension contributions were paid by the College in respect oif their employment.

-7. SENIOR POSTHOLDERS' EMOLUMENTS (continued)
+6. SENIOR POSTHOLDERS' EMOLUMENTS (continued)